linode/apl-docs/product/use-cases/edge.md

 3. Istio (including the virtual services for public exposed services with HTTP response headers)
 4. Network policies
 5. Cert-manager
-6. ArgoCD and ArgoCD applications to automatically deploy the front-end and api workloads
+6. ArgoCD and ArgoCD application sets to automatically deploy the front-end and api workloads